Fee help and scholarships

 Swinburne travel scholarships for exchange

 Swinburne offers a number of travel scholarships each semester which are awarded based on merit and ambassadorship.
-Scholarships for Semester 1 2018 wil be announced in early September 2017.
+Scholarships for Semester 1, 2019 will be announced in September 2018.

-Scholarships offered by Swinburne for exchange in Semester 2, 2017 (now closed)
+Scholarships offered by Swinburne for semester exchange in Semester 2, 2018

-- Australian Government Study in China: 8x $5,000 scholarships
+- Australian Government Study in Germany: $5,000 scholarships available

-- Australian Government NCP Scholarship in China: 8x $6,000 scholarships
+- Australian Government Study in Hong Kong: $5,000 scholarships available

-- Australian Government Study in Korea: 3x $5,000 scholarships
+- Australian Government Study in Sarawak, Malaysia (FSET only): $5,000 scholarships available

-- Australian Government Study in Mexico: 3x $5,000 scholarships
+- Australian Government Study in Indonesia: $5,000 scholarships available

 How to apply for a Swinburne Abroad scholarship

-Submit a one-page statement on how studying abroad in China at the Beijing Institute of Technology will add value to you and why you wish to study in your selected host University.
-Students’ applying for this scholarship must be enrolled in a relevant Swinburne Faculty of Science, Engineering and Technology coursework program.
+Submit a one-page statement on how studying abroad in China will add value to you and why you wish to study in your selected host University.
+Note: you must be enrolled in the Faculty of Science, Engineering and Technology to apply for this scholarship.

-Submit a one-page statement on how studying abroad in Korea will add value to you and why you wish to study in your selected host University
+Submit a one-page statement on how studying abroad in Germany, Hong Kong or Indonesia will add value to you and why you wish to study at your selected host university.

-Submit a one-page statement on why you wish to study in one of these destinations.
+Submit a one-page statement on why you wish to study in one of these destinations that are not Sarawak, Japan, UK, Ireland, USA or Canada.

-Submit a one-page statement on how you will contribute to promoting outbound exchange within faculty to Swinburne students.
+Submit a one-page statement on how you will contribute to promoting outbound exchange to Swinburne students within your faculty while you are away – blog, photos, etc.

 Please send your one-page proposals to firstname.lastname@example.org with the title of the scholarship, your name and student ID as the subject heading e.g. “Swinburne Abroad Asia Scholarship John SMITH 1234567”.